How much does a Senior Property Manager make in the United States?

 -

 The Attorney, Senior - Intellectual Property may be responsible for preparing patent or trademark documents, licensing agreements, service agreements, transfer agreements and other contracts or agreements as necessary.
 Responsible for preparing legal documents, reviewing company policies and litigating matters regarding intellectual property.
 Being an Attorney, Senior - Intellectual Property requires a Juris Doctor degree from an accredited law school and may require admittance to a state bar.
 Protects the organization's assets in the area of intellectual property and may provide risk or legal counseling to upper management.
 In addition, Attorney, Senior - Intellectual Property typically reports to a manager.
 Being an Attorney, Senior - Intellectual Property work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
 Working as an Attorney, Senior - Intellectual Property typically requires 4 -7 years of related experience.
-View Attorney, Senior - Intellectual Property SalaryAlternate Job Titles:Intellectual Property Attorney III, IP Attorney III, Senior Intellectual Property AttorneyCategory : Legal Services
+View Attorney, Senior - Intellectual Property SalaryAlternate Job Titles:Intellectual Property Attorney III, Intellectual Property Lawyer III, IP Attorney III, IP Counsel III, Senior Intellectual Property AttorneyCategory : Legal Services

 -

 The Senior Intellectual Property Attorney may be responsible for preparing patent or trademark documents, licensing agreements, service agreements, transfer agreements and other contracts or agreements as necessary.
 Responsible for preparing legal documents, reviewing company policies and litigating matters regarding intellectual property.
 Being a Senior Intellectual Property Attorney requires a Juris Doctor degree from an accredited law school and may require admittance to a state bar.
 Protects the organization's assets in the area of intellectual property and may provide risk or legal counseling to upper management.
 In addition, Senior Intellectual Property Attorney typically reports to a manager.
 Being a Senior Intellectual Property Attorney work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
 Working as a Senior Intellectual Property Attorney typically requires 4 -7 years of related experience.
-View Senior Intellectual Property Attorney SalaryAlternate Job Titles:Intellectual Property Attorney III, Attorney, Senior - Intellectual Property, IP Attorney IIICategory : Legal Services
+View Senior Intellectual Property Attorney SalaryAlternate Job Titles:Intellectual Property Attorney III, Attorney, Senior - Intellectual Property, Intellectual Property Lawyer III, IP Attorney III, IP Counsel IIICategory : Legal Services